 After your rhinoplasty revision is complete, you’ll be closely monitored in a recovery room.
 Most patients feel good after surgery and are able to go home the same day.
 It’s important that you have someone drive you home and stay with you for at least 24 hours.

-Give your nose the time it needs to recover from surgery by allowing two weeks for the initial swelling and bruising to subside.
+Give your nose the time it needs to recover from surgery by allowing two weeks for the bruising to subside.
 Dr. Wallach will give you all the details you need to know about how to take care of yourself during this period so that when your results start emerging, they’ll be ideal!

 The results of your rhinoplasty should make you happy not only in the moment but for years to come.
 Therefore, Dr. Wallach’s revision rhinoplasties are designed to provide long-term satisfaction.
 When you love the results of your revision rhinoplasty, Dr. Wallach’s job is done.
 But you get to enjoy the results for a lifetime!